MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

    #define UI_DRAWING_GPU_drawImage UI_DRAWING_drawImage

 The function names are set thanks to some ``define``.
-These name redirections are useful when the VEE Port features more than one destination format (not the use-case here).
+These name redirections are helpful when the VEE Port features more than one destination format (not the use-case here).

 **UI_DRAWING_GPU_drawImage** (to write in the BSP)

-Similar to ``UI_DRAWING_GPU_drawLine`` (see :ref:`section_drawings_cco`) but let's the image drawer manages the image instead of calling directly the software drawer.
+Similar to ``UI_DRAWING_GPU_drawLine`` (see :ref:`section_drawings_cco`), but lets the image drawer manage the image instead of calling the software drawer directly.

 .. code-block:: c